-how much to tip? | 23% or 10% | not customary?
+how much to tip? | colones or dollars? | not culturally acceptable?

-Statements like “tipping is culturally inappropriate in Costa Rica” or “Ticos are proud, don’t offend them by tipping” usually come from insiders trying to demonstrate how culturally aware they are or attempting to assuage their guilt over stiffing the waitress.
+Statements like “tipping is culturally inappropriate in Costa Rica” or “Ticos are proud, don’t offend them by tipping” usually come from “experts” trying to demonstrate how culturally aware they are or attempting to assuage their guilt over stiffing the waitress.
 As noted above it might have been true 30 or 40 years ago but not now.

+Tipping may not historically be a big part of Costa Rican culture but neither is tourism.
+Tourism has brought money, better infrastructure, jobs, etc but it’s also driven up the cost of living considerably while wages remain low.
 With a minimum wage around $US2 an hour but the cost of groceries the same as up north and things like electricity, gas, vehicles and appliances twice as expensive, tips are not only not offensive, they are greatly appreciated.

-how much to tip? | 23% or 10% | not customary?
+how much to tip? | colones or dollars? | not culturally acceptable?

 If your guide, instructor, driver or service staff made your stay particularly enjoyable consider giving them a gratuity.